-The Our Homes, Our Votes campaign will provide various tools to assist organizations working to engage low-income renters in the upcoming elections.
-Our Homes, Our Votes will continue to offer a comprehensive Voter Engagement Guide and Voter Engagement Plan, and will produce an extensive series of webinar trainings in the months leading up to the 2022 elections.
-The Our Homes, Our Votes toolkit contains quick reference factsheets, guide materials, and templates for organizations that are doing nonpartisan election work.
+The Our Homes, Our Votes campaign will provide tools to assist organizations working to engage low-income renters in the upcoming elections.
+Our Homes, Our Votes offers a comprehensive suite of toolkits and online resources, and will host a series of webinars in the months leading up to the 2024 elections The Our Homes, Our Votes toolkit contains quick reference factsheets, guide materials, and templates for organizations that are doing nonpartisan election work.